-The Manning River ECMP is being prepared under the Coastal Management Act 2016 (CM Act).
-This Act recognises that the NSW coast is one of our greatest assets, with unique natural features, values and resources that support our way of life.
+The CM Act recognises that the NSW coast is one of our greatest assets, with unique natural features, values and resources that support our way of life.
 It requires all Councils to prepare Coastal Management Programs that will sustainably manage this dynamic and diverse landscape for the people of New South Wales.